-Students may pre-order textbooks on the bookstore's website: www.clovis.bncollege.com.
+Students may pre-order textbooks on the bookstore's website: clovisbookstore.com.
 The website can also be accessed on Pathway under the Student Resources tab.
-Orders placed online may be charged to the student's account by choosing the SFA payment option at check-out.
+Orders placed online may be charged to the student's account by choosing the SFA payment option at checkout.
 Online orders may be shipped to a student's home or held at the bookstore for pick-up at the beginning of the semester.